casasprunes/codeparts/_posts/2020-03-22-building-an-http-application-using-kotlin.markdown

 title:  "Building an HTTP application using Kotlin"
 date:   2020-03-22 22:45:00 +0100
 tags: kotlin ratpack
+excerpt: "Using Kotlin along with Ratpack we can easily create a self-hosted server application that accepts HTTP requests."
 ---

 Using Kotlin along with Ratpack we can easily create a self-hosted server application that accepts HTTP requests.